 We assess cognitive and behavioral fit for the position for which a candidate is applying.
 Additionally, we provide insight into a candidate's interpersonal communication skills.
 This ensures that you'll never have to ask the question "How did this person get through to me?"

 I already have a Human Resources department so why would I need eHire Solutions?

 HR professionals are too valuable a resource to waste their time on administrative and time consuming hiring activities.
-By partnering with eHire, HR resources will focus on the most important aspects of the hiring process, like evaluating candidate's cultural fit.
-But now, they can work on more meaningful projects that create value for the company such as employee engagement, rewards and recognition, succession planning, and employee wellbeing.
+By partnering with eHire, HR resources will focus on the most important aspects of the hiring process.
+With more time, they can work on more meaningful projects that create value for the company such as employee engagement, rewards and recognition, succession planning, and employee wellbeing.

-As an HR Manager, what will be my role in the hiring process should I use eHire?
+As an HR Professional, what will be my role in the hiring process should I use eHire?

-Your role will assess the cultural fit of the qualified individuals eHire will be highlighting for you.
-Additionally, you will ensure that qualified candidates are being met with in a timely manner.
-Lastly, you will track the performance of each hired individual so that there is a business justification for continuing to use eHire services.
+You will redefine the hiring experience taking advantage of eHire's process and technology.
+You will assess the qualified individuals eHire will be highlighting for you, rather than reviewing resumes and performing phone screens.
+Additionally, you will ensure that only qualified candidates are being considered by the hiring team.
+Lastly, you will track the performance of each hire so that there is a business justification for continuing to use eHire services.

-How can eHire help us in emergency situations such as Covid-19 pandemic?
+How can eHire help us in situations such as Covid-19 pandemic?

 The eHire process can greatly reduce the number of candidates that you'll come into contact with.
 This helps reduce the risk to you and your team members during a time of a pandemic where social distancing is important.

 Why does eHire use assessments and how do I know they are valid?